-To give the classic lantern a new look, do like Amy from Positively Splendid and spray your pumpkins with white paint before wrapping them in strips of lace.
+To give the classic lantern a new look, spray your pumpkins with white paint before wrapping them in strips of lace.
 No lace fabric handy?
 Try using a thick lace headband, or cut a strip of lace stocking and fit around the widest part of the pumpkin for cheap Halloween decorations.
 Check out more of our favorite no-carve pumpkin decorating ideas.

 Candy Corn Vases

 Set the scene with cheap Halloween decorations are candy corn vases by decorating a table, windowsill, or mantel.
 For these DIY Halloween decorations, simply spray clean, empty bottles with orange, yellow, and white paint.
 Find out which candy was the most sought-after the year you were born.

 Get the full tutorial at Meatloaf and Melodrama.